 - Iron on labels are durable but a garment that gets washed frequently might cause the label to peel off. (think swimwear, socks, gym clothes)

 - Iron on labels can not be considered a permanent solution and may come off after normal wear and tear.
+For more temporary solutions, take a look at our adhesive clothing labels page.

 Things to know about the Sew In Label & Method